Galactic contribution to the high-energy neutrino flux found in track-like IceCube events: Discussion

 Even at these high energies, a large number of events in the sample are not astrophysical since background atmospheric neutrinos and muons still pass the strict selection criteria. \citet{neutradio2} estimated that about 1/3 of the events in this sample are atmospheric.
 This estimate was based on simulations reported for particular classes of contributing events.
 Since the number of events of each class in the final sample is small, this fraction may fluctuate considerably.
 Within these expected fluctuations, the fraction 2/3 of astrophysical neutrinos in the present sample can be used as well.
-Taking it into account, we estimate the Galactic fraction of astrophysical events above 200~TeV to be about $(28\pm 9)\%$ and the corresponding Galactic-disk neutrino flux at $E=200$~TeV to be $\sim 2.3 \times 10^{-16}$~TeV$^{-1}$cm$^{-2}$s$^{-1}$sr$^{-1}$.
+Taking it into account, we estimate that about $(28\pm 9)$\% of astrophysical events above 200~TeV are Galactic and the corresponding Galactic-disk neutrino flux at $E=200$~TeV is $\sim 2.3 \times 10^{-16}$~TeV$^{-1}$cm$^{-2}$s$^{-1}$sr$^{-1}$.
 Here, we used the most recent power-law spectral fit obtained by IceCube from muon-track analysis \citep{IceCube:muon2021} and took into account the solid angle spanned by the $\pm 20^\circ$ band around the Galactic equator.